Carolenesw/Weather_Dashboard_R/README.md

 The weather application will allow user to search based on their current location or any city worldwide.

 - The app will show current weather based on city entered.
-    - Display date, image, temperature, humidity, windspeed and UV index
+    - Display date, image, temperature, humidity, windspeed and UV index.
-    - Color should display is the weather conditions are favorable.
+    - Color should display if the weather conditions are favorable.
 - Display forecast for the next five days.
     - Display date, image, temperature and humidity.
-- The app will display last user search cities
+- The app will display user search history.
-- It should allow users to  select from any search history
+- It should allow users to  select from any search history and display current forecast.

 ## link